since 1988, Pacific Traditions Society

 * an article "Pacific Traditions Society 45 Years of Ancient Voyaging Culture Education"

-* descriptive text of the Gerda Henkel Stiftung grant for Holau Vaka Taumako Association and Pasana Group.
-In the first grant year each of these two voyaging schools did build a canoe house / student accommodation.
+* a description of the Gerda Henkel Stiftung grant for Holau Vaka Taumako Association and Pasana Group.
+In the first year each of two voyaging schools built a canoe house / student accommodation.
 In the second year each is building an ancestral vessel, and training youth to sail and navigate using ancestral methods.
+Both will celebrate opening their schools in September and October of 2025.